Accredited Mental Health Courses: MHFA, TWM & PHS

 Suicidal Ideations

 A significant challenge in public health, suicide in Canada is one of the leading causes of premature death.
 While it is a complex issue fueled by severe feelings of overwhelm and hopelessness, we can make a difference.
-Prevention is within reach by increasing knowledge, fostering open conversations, and utilizing safety planning tools to keep an individual safe until professional systems take over.
+Prevention is within reach by increasing knowledge, fostering open conversations, and utilizing safety planning tools.

 Psychosis